Last Updated: 13/11/2019

 Apart from profiling for industrial printing basICColor also advise relating to the switch from ISOcoated_v2 to PSOcoated_v3 (FOGRA51).

 basICColor have put together a package that makes this transition and any other change of printing conditions a breeze: basICColor PSOready – a test form and the related software, that allows you to find the ideal values and calibrate your image setter with only one short printrun.

-Over the last few years I have built a solid relationship with the Earl of March at Goodwood House working to optimise the printing system used for his beautiful personal work as featured here: Exhibitions, Nature Translated, Venus Over Manhattan, Bermondsey Project, Moscow Photography Biennale 2014.
+Over the last few years I have built a solid relationship with the Duke of Richmond at Goodwood House working to optimise the printing system used for his beautiful personal work as featured here: Nature Translated, Venus Over Manhattan, Bermondsey Project, Moscow Photography Biennale 2014.

 It's a very high end set-up, we are using Eizo screens, Epson 9900 and 11880 with ColorBurst RIP and Innova papers plus large scale Graphic Technology exhibition standard viewing lighting to great effect.
 The prints are genuinely fabulous and have to be seen at full size to be believed.

 Feedback has been incredible and sales impressive.

 The vitally important basis of all colourmanaged working is accurate and repeatable monitor calibration/profiling, for this important task I highly recommend the basICColor Display software.
 From my own experience and widespread expert opinion, the basICColor Display software trounces the opposition, giving a really great Soft-Proof (screen match to print) rather than the "lightbox like" calibration provided by many other solutions.